M-o-a-T/SerialPacker/README.md

 # SerialPacker

-This is an Arduino library for sending and receiving variable-sized, CRC16-protected data packets.
+This is an Arduino and Python library for sending and receiving variable-sized, CRC16-protected data packets.

-It is optimized for daisy-chaining multiple modules onto an ad-hoc bus, i.e. each member of the chain immediately forwards the data to the next device without actually storing it.
-This reduces RAM usage and speeds up processing.
+It is optimized for daisy-chaining multiple modules onto an ad-hoc bus, i.e. each member of the chain forwards the data it receives to the next device as quickly as possible, i.e. without waiting for the end of the packet and without requiring RAM for the whole thing.
+This reduces RAM usage and speeds up processing, particularly if your string is long.

 Originally based on code by Stuart Pittaway.

 ## Usage

+### Python

+As the Python code is intended for the "master" node, it does not use callbacks and does not support assembling or forwarding messages on the fly.

+The module exports a `SerialPacker` class which you can instantiate with the following arguments:

+* max\_idle: Milliseconds between intra-packet bytes.
+Default: 10 ms.

+* crc: CRC generator class.
+Default: CRC16/0xBAAD.

+* max\_packet: maximum packet length.
+Default: 127.

+* frame\_start: frame start byte.
+The default is 0x85. `None` skips framing entirely.

+#### CRC

+The CRC class must be callable with an empty initializer.

+Objects have the following attributes:

+* feed(byte): add a byte to the CRC.

+* crc: the accumulated CRC.

+* len: the number of bytes to transmit.

+#### Sending

+The method `frame(data)` returns a head/tail tuple.
+Transmit the head bytes, the data, and the tail bytes.

+#### Receiving

+Send all incoming bytes to `feed(byte)`.
+This method returns a complete message when it is complete and its CRC matches.

+#### Console data

+If you set `frame_start` to a non-`None` value, incoming non-frame data are accumulated in an internal buffer.
+You should periodically call `read()` to zero and return it.

+If the buffer ends with an incomplete UTF-8 character, it will not be returned until `max_idle` milliseconds have passed since the last call to `feed`.

+### Arduino / C++

 Define `SP_FRAME_START` to a byte that shall introduce a new packet.
 Until that byte is seen, any other data will be ignored.